kyledinh/zio-blogapp/README.md

 - Original repo: https://github.com/zio/zio-petclinic (Scala 2)
 - Original video: https://www.youtube.com/watch?v=3lopiYfWmdQ (Awesome!)
 - Then updated to Scala 3: https://github.com/kyledinh/zio-petclinic-scala-3 (blogapp branch) then used as template to create this Blog App
+- Here's the Onboarding Video, but at 5 minutes in, it shows what the app does: https://youtu.be/GnQqMgYiG3E?t=287
 ### Changes from the original repo with:

-- [x] Update from Scala 2 to Scala 3.1.3
+- [x] Update from Scala 2 to Scala 3.2.2
 - [x] Docker for Postgres Database
 - [x] Backend API for Blog App
 - [x] Frontend with Scala.js/Laminar (Apply a different predesigned theme)
 - [x] Use a standard Bootstrap 5 theme
 - [ ] Update Tests
-- [ ] Developer Tools/Guides
+- [x] Developer Tools/Guides
 - [x] Deploy with Kubernetes
 - [ ] Build pipeline
 - [ ] Metrics